Here you can find out about what we do, the projects we run and other NGOs we work with

 Project Y Frozen Yogurt

-In August 2015 we opened our very own Educational Social Enterprise store!!
+In August 2015 we opened our very first Educational Social Enterprise store!!
 You can find us in Night Market Street, Siem Reap.
 Our store is open 7 days a week and fully staffed by our CRST students who we mentored on running a successful business

 All profits from this store is put back into our NGO for further education and activities .